taishi-i/awesome-ChatGPT-repositories/README.md

  * [llm-viz](https://github.com/bbycroft/llm-viz) - 3D Visualization of an GPT-style LLM
  * [AppAgent](https://github.com/mnotgod96/appagent) - AppAgent: Multimodal Agents as Smartphone Users, an LLM-based multimodal agent framework designed to operate smartphone apps.
  * [AgentBench](https://github.com/thudm/agentbench) - A Comprehensive Benchmark to Evaluate LLMs as Agents
+ * [NeumAI](https://github.com/neumtry/neumai) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
+ * [LLMs-from-scratch](https://github.com/rasbt/llms-from-scratch) - Implementing a ChatGPT-like LLM from scratch, step by step
+ * [TransformerLens](https://github.com/neelnanda-io/transformerlens) - A library for mechanistic interpretability of GPT-style language models

 ## Langchain